chandradeepak/company/README.md

 ## Assummptions
+-  Since it is given it is a small company, solution is developed in memory not with out sql  database
 -  Only one employee exists with out manager and he is the ceo
 -  Having more than one employee with out manager is going to stop the program
--  The Heirarchy is printed always from ceo
+-  The hierarchy is printed always from ceo
 -  The top structure always start with one single employee who is CEO
 -  CEO always exists in the data
 -  Having Circular dependency is going to fail the program